akroshko/crypt-profiles/README.md

 for working with agent-stored GnuPG and SSH private keys.
-I have found I can easily work with a dozen different computers and set up new ones, while only having to enter passwords once a day (unless rebooting or for the initial login to a remote server).
+I have found I can easily work with a dozen different computers and set up new ones, while only having to enter passwords once a day (unless rebooting or for the initial login to a remote host).
 Functions are also provided for tasks such as file encryption and backups using only the GnuPG public key.